rzzzwilson/teensy/analog_input/README.rst

 than the delta.
 A delta of 1 is enough to *smooth* the potentiometer values.

 **analog3.c** takes the mapped potentiometer value and uses it to control the flash rate of the builtin LED by code in loop().
+One drawback of the approach used (delay()) is any change at the potentiometer may not be apparent for up to a second if quickly changing while LED is slowly flashing.
+That's because the code doesn't read the pot until the flash cycle is finished.

+**analog4.c** is a rewrite of *analog3.c* to remove the flaw menioned above.
+That is, we want the flashing to change immediately when the pot is changed.
+We do this by controlling the flashing by using a timer and pot changes are noticed via interrupt.
+This gets tricky as a pot change requires stopping running timers and restarting a flash cycle.